harness/developer-hub/docs/continuous-integration/get-started/ci-subscription-mgmt.md

 ### Switch or downgrade your plan

-You can upgrade from the Free plan to either the Team or Enterprise plan through the Harness Platform.
+You can upgrade from the Free plan to either the Startup or Enterprise plan through the Harness Platform.

 If you would like to switch between paid plans or downgrade to the Free plan, you must contact the [Harness Sales team](https://www.harness.io/pricing?module=ci#).